-4.1.5 Diplomas & Certificates offered in conjunction with Conjoint Degree Programs
+4.1.5 Non-Conjoint Diplomas & Certificates offered in conjunction with Conjoint Degree Programs

-Colleges may offer diplomas and certificates to students registered in conjoint degree programs.
+Colleges may offer non-conjoint diplomas and certificates to students registered in conjoint degree programs.
 Such diplomas and certificates may make use of courses that are approved for credit within conjoint degree programs (§9.
-Courses) but the diplomas and certificates are not themselves conjoint and are not awarded by the University of Toronto.
-Approved courses that are elements of such certificates and diplomas count for credit within the student's conjoint degree.
+Courses) but such diplomas and certificates are not themselves awarded conjointly and are not subject to the quality assurance of the University of